adampresley/adampresley.github.io/_posts/2009-01-14-using-ant-to-automate-a-build.md

 			</fileset>
 		</copy>

-Note, however, that our application doesn't read "baseSettings.xml" which was clearly copied to the build directory.
-It expects "settings.xml". "baseSettings.xml" is the clean version.
-What we want to do now is rename the file to "settings.xml" in the build directory.

-	:::xml
 		<!--
 			Get clean copies of our application configuration files.
 Basically we have "base" versions, which are clean configuration files without